ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_slam.md

 [algorithm walkthrough](https://google-cartographer-ros.readthedocs.io/en/latest/algo_walkthrough.html).
 - [`karto`](http://wiki.ros.org/karto): This package pulls in the Karto mapping library, and provides a ROS wrapper for using it.
 Karto is considered more accurate than, for example `gmapping` (note: for ROS noetic, see [`slam_karto`](https://wiki.ros.org/slam_karto)) and became [open source in 2010](https://www.ros.org/news/2010/04/karto-mapping-now-open-source-and-on-coderosorg.html).
 - [`hector_slam`](http://wiki.ros.org/hector_slam): metapackage that installs [`hector_mapping`](http://wiki.ros.org/hector_mapping) and related packages.
-The `hector_mapping` is a SLAM approach that can be used without odometry as well as on platforms that exhibit roll/pitch motion (of the sensor, the platform or both).
+The `hector_mapping` is a SLAM approach that can be used without odometry as well as on platforms that exhibit roll/pitch motion (of the sensor, the platform or both), such as drones.
 It leverages the high update rate of modern LIDAR systems like the Hokuyo UTM-30LX and provides 2D pose estimates at scan rate of the sensors (40Hz for the UTM-30LX).
 While the system does not provide explicit loop closing ability, it is sufficiently accurate for many real world scenarios.
 The system has successfully been used on Unmanned Ground Robots, Unmanned Surface Vehicles, Handheld Mapping Devices and logged data from quadrotor UAVs.

 Unlike `gmapping` which uses a [particle filter](https://en.wikipedia.org/wiki/Particle_filter), `karto`, `cartographer` and `hector_slam` are all [graph-based SLAM algorithms](http://www2.informatik.uni-freiburg.de/~stachnis/pdf/grisetti10titsmag.pdf).
 The least accurate SLAM algorithm is `gmapping` but it works fine for smaller maps.
-Use other algorithms, such as `karto` if you operate your robot in larger environments.
+Use other algorithms, such as `karto` if you operate your robot in larger environments or you want more accuracy.

+Another interesing package is [`slam_toolbox`](https://github.com/SteveMacenski/slam_toolbox) which provides ROS1 and ROS2 support and is based on the easy to use `karto` algorithm. `karto` is the basis for many companies because it provides an excellent scan matcher and can operate in large environments.
+Additionally, `slam_toolbox` provides tools to edit a generated map and even create a high quality map using stored data (offline).

+The `cartographer` package is currently supported by OpenRobotics and not by Google where it was originally developed.
+It is currently also not setup correctly for DiffBot.
+Using it will result in errors.
+{: .notice }